 I posed this question in a previous article I authored for SatMagazine...

-Your content is downlinked from satellite, and your infrastructure is up and running, ready to deliver to an eager subscriber base — what could go wrong?
+Your content is downlinked from satellite, and your infrastructure is up and running, ready to deliver to an eager subscriber base what could go wrong?

 Broadcasters and digital media operators increasingly understand the requirements for monitoring the delivery chain and there is a growing appreciation of the importance of an integrated monitoring approach.
-It’s simply not viable to operate separate monitoring ‘silos’ for the broadcast and IT links of the chain.
+Its simply not viable to operate separate monitoring silos for the broadcast and IT links of the chain.
 More and more broadcasters are coming to understand that end-to-end monitoring technology that embraces the broadcast and IT domains is the way to ensure efficient fault identification, tracking, and resolution.
-It is really remarkable how many broadcasters and media operators simply take the satellite signal on trust, and ignore it in their ‘end-to-end’ monitoring.
+It is really remarkable how many broadcasters and media operators simply take the satellite signal on trust, and ignore it in their end-to-end monitoring.

-idirect_ad_sm1010 To be really worthy of the description ‘end-to-end’, a monitoring solution should provide a transparent view of the data from the satellite to the set top box (STB), with the ability to focus in on any error, anywhere it occurs, and see it in the context of the entire chain.
+To be really worthy of the description end-to-end, a monitoring solution should provide a transparent view of the data from the satellite to the set top box (STB), with the ability to focus in on any error, anywhere it occurs, and see it in the context of the entire chain.
 If a broadcaster leaves the satellite signal out of the monitoring solution, the engineers are handicapped when trying to trace the source of a problem because the signal from the satellite may be the cause of errors that manifest themselves much later in the delivery chain.

 This signal has usually been through quite a lot already!
-The media will have been encoded and sent to a MUX system, and from there, via a microwave link to a satellite uplink center, where it’s probably decoded and re-encoded in a new MUX.
+The media will have been encoded and sent to a MUX system, and from there, via a microwave link to a satellite uplink center, where its probably decoded and re-encoded in a new MUX.
 The signal is then uplinked to the satellite, downlinked, and descrambled.
-It’s quite an act of faith for the broadcaster to leave the signal unmonitored after all of that technical activity.
+Its quite an act of faith for the broadcaster to leave the signal unmonitored after all of that technical activity.
 Without including the satellite signal in a system-wide overview, maintenance staff attempting to determine where the cause of a fault lies may be completely misled.

-The redundancy strategy many headend operators have resorted to as a remedy — in order to maintain service on an alternative infrastructure in the event of failure — is not only expensive, but also fails to get to the root of the problem if the fault is at the transponder.
+The redundancy strategy many headend operators have resorted to as a remedy in order to maintain service on an alternative infrastructure in the event of failure is not only expensive, but also fails to get to the root of the problem if the fault is at the transponder.
 Unless the satellite is monitored, even switching to an alternative path would not remedy the failure.

 Critical service-affecting problems can be introduced from changes in the satellite signal which are not in themselves errors, but which will cause severe disruption unless identified by the monitoring system.
 Take as an example a sports network broadcasting in many different languages across Europe: If a new language is added, the changed PIDs (packet identifier) could result in complete loss of audio across all the channels received from the network.
 Without the ability to include the monitoring data from the incoming satellite content, engineers searching for the cause of the problem would be likely to spend a lot of time barking up the wrong tree.